-Forward-looking information is based upon management's perceptions of historical trends, current conditions and expected future developments, as well as a number of specific factors and assumptions that, while considered reasonable by the Corporation as of the date of such information, are, in many cases, outside of the Corporation's control and are inherently subject to significant business, economic and competitive uncertainties and contingencies (including the anticipated effects of the COVID-19 pandemic on the Corporation and its operations) which could result in the forward-looking information ultimately being entirely or partially incorrect or untrue.
+Forward-looking information is based upon management's perceptions of historical trends, current conditions and expected future developments, as well as a number of specific factors and assumptions that, while considered reasonable by the Corporation as of the date of such information, are, in many cases, outside of the Corporation's control and are inherently subject to significant business, economic and competitive uncertainties and contingencies which could result in the forward- looking information ultimately being entirely or partially incorrect or untrue.
 Such factors and assumptions include, but are not limited to:

-- (a) applicable laws, regulations and any amendments thereof; - (b) the Corporation's ability to comply with applicable governmental regulations and standards; - (c) reliance on suppliers and other third parties; - (d) general business and economic conditions, including negative impacts from the COVID-19 pandemic on the global economy or on the Corporation's business, financial position or results of operations; - (e) being a public company; - (f) dependence on key management personnel; - (g) general economic trends and conditions;
+- (a) applicable laws, regulations and any amendments thereof; - (b) the Corporation's ability to comply with applicable governmental regulations and standards; - (c) reliance on suppliers and other third parties; - (d) general business and economic conditions; - (e) being a public company; - (f) dependence on key management personnel; - (g) general economic trends and conditions; - (h) equity and debt markets continuing to provide the Corporation with access to capital on terms acceptable to the Corporation;

-- (h) equity and debt markets continuing to provide the Corporation with access to capital on terms acceptable to the Corporation; - (i) litigation; - (j) the demand for the Corporation's products and services and fluctuations in future revenues; - (k) sufficiency of current working capital to support future operating and working capital requirements; - (1) the Corporation's future growth prospects and business opportunities; and - (m) the Corporation's success in implementing its strategies and achieving its business objectives.
+- (i) litigation; - (j) the demand for the Corporation's products and services and fluctuations in future revenues; - (k) sufficiency of current working capital to support future operating and working capital requirements; - (1) the availability of cash to declare a dividend, and such declaration being determined prudent by the Board; - (m) the Corporation's future growth prospects and business opportunities; and - (n) the Corporation's success in implementing its strategies and achieving its business objectives.